 How can I make my home more energy-efficient?

 Whether you’re planning small fixes or major renovations, consider making energy efficiency upgrades.
-It will help lower your consumption and energy bills, and can add value to your home.
+They will help lower your energy consumption and energy bills and can add value to your home.

-Think of your home as a system: all the elements of your house – the building envelope, mechanical systems, indoor and outdoor environment and even the occupants interact.
+Think of your home as a system: all the elements of your house – the building envelope, mechanical systems, indoor and outdoor environment and even the occupants – interact.
 A change in one area can affect the others.
-For example, in sealing up air leaks you may need to make changes to your ventilation.
+For example, if you seal air leaks, you may need to make changes to your ventilation.

 When you shop for major appliances and heating and cooling equipment, consult the EnerGuide labels.
-They show a product’s energy performance rating based on minimum standards set by Canada’s Energy Efficiency Regulations.
-EnerGuide ratings help consumers comparison-shop with confidence.
+They show the energy performance rating of a product based on minimum standards set by Canada’s Energy Efficiency Regulations.
+EnerGuide ratings help consumers comparison shop with confidence.

 Learn how to read and use EnerGuide labels.